How does CAFOD raise money and spend it to end poverty overseas?

 CAFOD’s salary scales are benchmarked within the NGO sector and are generally around the 50th percentile.
 CAFOD has a defined set of country-specific salary scales, with each staff member paid according to their band/grade and the length of experience in their current job.
 CAFOD does not offer any performance-related or other form of bonuses.

 CAFOD’s Board of Trustees is responsible for setting the remuneration levels for CAFOD senior executives.
-Last year, the total benefits and remuneration received by CAFOD’s highest paid member of staff (the CAFOD Director) was £92,337 salary with £16,159 employer’s pension contribution.
+Last year, the total benefits and remuneration received by CAFOD’s highest paid member of staff (the CAFOD Director) was £93,260 salary, with £11,751 employer's national insurance and £16,320 employer’s pension contribution.
 This is lower than the salaries paid to comparable UK INGO Directors.

 Isn’t there enough government aid money going to poor countries in need?